doctorbetaq/SimpleBio.jl/README.md

 ## Features
 #### 1. Sequence identification for DNA or RNA. (isdna, isrna functions)
 #### 2. Work with nucleotides:
-+ transcript (xtranscript) for transcription of DNA to RNA (xtranscript for DNA with nucleobase not ATCG.)
++ Function transcript (xtranscript) for transcription of DNA to RNA (xtranscript for DNA with nucleobase not ATCG.)
 + Reverse-compliment sequence using DNArc and RNArc functions.
 + Retro-Transcription of RNA to DNA using RTanscript function.
-+ randseq function to generate DNA, RNA or amino acid chains.
++ function RandSeq for generating DNA, RNA or amino acid chains.
-+ tranlatedna function for translation of dna sequence (also can enter RNA sequence if needed) to amino acid sequence.
++ Use the tranlatedna function for translation of dna sequence (also can enter RNA sequence if needed) to amino acid sequence.

 #### 3. Sequence alignment with nalign (DNA or RNA) and aalign (for amino acid sequences).
-#### 4. outputs are text String that can be used in the further processing!
+#### 4. Outputs are text String that can be used in the further processing!

 ## Install